 In our view, the UN's condemnation is not enough.
 Those culprits must be brought to justice, otherwise no one is safe in his home.
 Justice must be the tree of shelter for everyone and its canopy shall cover everyone.

 That’s very poetic, but it’s not really the “official” war crimes tribunal, is it?
 What legitimacy does it have?

-The Kuala Lumpur War Crimes Tribunal owes its legitimacy to the souls of over a million Iraqis killed at random by the Allied bombings all over Iraq, to the tears of mothers who lost their children, the agony of orphans who lost their parents, lifetime heartbreak of wives who lost their beloved husbands and all those who lost their limbs, not to mention those who lost their eyesight forever.
+The Kuala Lumpur War Crimes Tribunal owes its legitimacy to the souls of over a million Iraqis killed at random by the Allied bombings all over Iraq, to the tears of mothers who lost their children, the agony of orphans who lost their parents, the lifetime of heartbreak of wives who lost their beloved husbands and all those who lost their limbs, not to mention those who lost their eyesight forever.

 I can’t argue with that.

-There are many incidences of war crimes committed especially in Iraq, Afghanistan, Africa, Gaza and the West Bank.
+There are many incidences of war crimes committed especially in Iraq, Afghanistan, Africa, Gaza, and the West Bank.
 The victims are ignored by the International Criminal Court.
 They are left in the cold and their cries for justice are given a deaf ear.
-In these circumstances, close your eyes and ask your soul, don't you need a second tribunal for the sake of justice and fairness for everyone, not only for the favoured and powerful?
+In these circumstances, close your eyes and ask your soul, don't you need a second tribunal for the sake of justice and fairness for everyone, not only for the favored and powerful?